-The welcoming handshake from Castleton President Dave Wolk on the first day of classes set the tone for the rest of Chidinma Ezugwu’s time at Castleton.
+The welcoming handshake from Castleton's president on the first day of classes set the tone for the rest of Chidinma Ezugwu’s time at Castleton.

 “Castleton has helped me understand how important it is to make everyone feel welcome in any new environment,” she said.
 “I have realized that the way one is treated on the first day of any new experience can determine a whole lot for that person's entire stay in that environment.”

-A member of the Student Government Association, Rotaract Club, the Inclusive Excellence Committee, and many other engaged campus extracurricular activities, Ezugwu plans to use her Castleton degree to help solve various problem in the world.
-Poverty and hunger are just a few things on the list, and she hopes her choice of an Economic major will get her started.
+A member of the Student Government Association, Rotaract Club, the Inclusive Excellence Committee, and many other engaged campus extracurricular activities, Ezugwu plans to use her Castleton Economics degree to help solve the various problems in the world.
+Poverty and hunger are just a few things on the list, and she hopes her choice of an Economics major will get her started.

 Originally from Nigeria, Ezugwu found that her professors helped shaped many of her experiences at the University.

 “They played major roles in advising me on how to go about my college courses and classes, encouraging me to do better and work harder in my academics to ensure that I gain the best experience here at Castleton,” said Ezugwu.